Moment free deviation inequalities for linear combinations of independent random variables with power-type tails: Non-negative linear combinations of non-negative i.i.d. RV

 The inequalities in (\ref{power interp}) and (\ref{power log intii}) can be reversed by replacing $C$ with $c$, and (\ref{const r}) can be reversed by replacing $C_r$ with $c_r$. \end{lemma} \begin{proof} Assume without loss of generality that $a<b$. (\ref{power interp}) is Lemma 3 in \cite{Fr22} without the restriction that $a=1$, and it follows from that lemma by a change of variables.
 For (\ref{power log intii}), set $t=(r-1)\log(1/x)$, so the integral becomes

 Now $t^{-2}e^{t}$ is the same order of magnitude as $t^{-2}+(1+t)^{-2}e^{1+t}$, which can be checked seperately for $t\leq 1$ and $t>1$.
-To integrate the first term of this integrand use (\ref{power interp}).
-To integrate the second term set $u=t+1$ and note that the resulting integrand has an instantaneous exponential growth rate that is bounded above and below by universal constants, so
+To integrate the first term of this integrand use (\ref{power interp}) with $2$ in place of $r$.
+To integrate the second term set $u=t+1$ and note that the resulting integrand is the same order of magnitude as a function that has an instantaneous exponential growth rate that is bounded above and below by universal constants, i.e.